AdaCore/spark2014/docs/lrm/source/packages.rst

      |SPARK| Toolset.
 Its usefulness and exact semantics are still to be
      determined.

 ..
-Text commented out until decision on Refined_Pre is finalised.
+Text commented out until decision on Refined_Pre is finalized.
    A subprogram declared in the specification of a package may have a Refined Precondition aspect applied to its body or body stub.
 The Refined Precondition may be used to restate a precondition given on the declaration